 For Couples

-Cook's Club Corfu - Adults Only – Five-star adults-only retreat with boho-chic rooms, swim-up options and two pools – one for partying with live DJs, one for chilling.
-Spa, gym and multiple restaurants.
-Properly stylish.
+Cook's Club Corfu - Adults Only – five-star adults-only retreat with boho-chic rooms, swim-up options and two pools – one for partying with live DJs, one for chilling...
+Not to mention the spa, gym and multiple restaurants.

-Sirena Beach Hotel – Small, stylish property right by the beach and 500m from the marina.
-Just 24 rooms, breakfast buffet and a relaxed vibe.
-Great value.
+Sirena Beach Hotel – this is a small, stylish property right by the beach and 500m from the marina.
+Just 24 rooms, breakfast buffet and a relaxed vibe if that takes your fancy.

-Louvre – Friendly 25-room hotel with restaurant and bar.
+Louvre – a friendly 25-room hotel with restaurant and bar.
 All rooms have balconies or terraces.
-Simple, comfortable and well-priced.
+Simple, comfortable and well-priced for the budget-spenders among you.

 For Families